MeshJS/bounty-board/README.md

 # Mesh Bounty Board
-Welcome at Mesh Bounty Board, a initiative to help grow the Cardano ecosystem while rewarding contributors for their efforts.
+Welcome at Mesh Bounty Board, where we host bounties
-Here, you can find a variety of open tasks (bounties), from software development to content creation, all focused on strengthening the Mesh platform and the Cardano ecosystem as a whole.

 ## What Are Mesh Bounties?
 Mesh bounties are open tasks posted to the community.
-Anyone who sees a match between their skill set and a bounty’s requirements can claim ownership and complete the work.
-Our bounties cover a broad range of areas—primarily coding and development, but also educational materials, tutorials, videos, and articles.
-Although our core focus is on technical contributions, we welcome all forms of value addition.
+Anyone who sees a match between their skill set and a bounty requirements can request ownership and complete the work.
+Our bounties will ideally cover a broad range of areas—primarily coding and development, but also educational materials, tutorials, videos and whatever we come up with.

 ## Rewards
-All bounties are incentivized with multiple types of rewards:
+All bounties are incentivized in ADA:

-- ADA: The primary currency of Cardano, offered as financial compensation.
+> ADA: The primary currency of Cardano, offered as financial compensation for successfully completing bounties.

 ## Why Does Mesh Host Bounties?
-While the Mesh core team is dedicated to building on Cardano, we’re a relatively small group.
-We see great potential in collaborating with the larger Cardano community—individuals who are equally passionate and talented.
-By hosting bounties, we aim to:
+While the Mesh core team is dedicated to building on Cardano, we’re a relatively small group and well, we often face the limits of what we can do by our own.
+Yet, we see some good potential in inviting skilled community members to engage in tasks wich help up building Mesh.

+## By hosting bounties, we aim to:

-- Distribute the workload among community contributors and the core team.
+- Distribute workload among community contributors and the core team.
-- Lower the barriers for newcomers and experienced developers to engage with Mesh and the Cardano ecosystem.
+- Propose easy gig-based tasks for Mesh community (anyone hanging around on our github & discord).
-- Identify and foster long-term relationships with skilled contributors.
+- Building up some long-term relationships with skilled contributors.
-- Experiment with collective, community-driven innovation.

 ## How to Get Started
-Requirements:
+All you need to work on bounties is:

 - A GitHub account.
-- A Cardano-compatible wallet with a valid addr1 address (exchange addresses are not accepted).
+- A Cardano wallet with a valid addr1
-- Complete this form to register your GitHub username and Cardano address.
+> exchange addresses are not accepted*

 ## Process: